integreat-io/great-uri-template/README.md

 #### `date(format)`
 Formats a date according to the given date format string.

 Uses `date-and-time` under the hood, so refer to [their documentation](https://github.com/knowledgecode/date-and-time#formatdateobj-formatstring-utc).

+In addition, two custom formats are available: `ms-epoc` and `s-epoc`.
+They format the date as number of microseconds or seconds since 1970-01-01.
+For seconds, microsencods are rounded off to nearest second.

 ”Example:
 ```